-Steve has passionately represented clients in trademark and related intellectual property matters for more than 18 years, with clients spanning virtually every industry.
-Having focused on trademarks and the legal implications of branding and design for nearly two decades, Steve is a frequent speaker and author on trademarks, brand management, and related intellectual property subjects.
+Steve has represented clients in trademark and related intellectual property matters for more than 18 years, with clients spanning virtually every industry.
+Having focused on trademarks and the legal implications of branding and design, Steve is a frequent speaker and author on trademarks, brand management, and related intellectual property subjects.

 Pros and Cons of Stand-Alone Non-Verbal Logos and Other Trademark Styles: A Legal Perspective